 Our Bryggens Museum guide, Dane (in the red) explaining how, through the years, Bryggen has been devastated by numerous fires.
 Among the worst are the historically recorded fires of 1198, 1248, 1476 and 1702.
 And, after these fires, the area was re-built on top of the previous surface thus creating thick layers of old wood, sand and history.
 (July 19, 2022)

+The Bryggens Museum Remnants contains the foundations of the oldest buildings in Bergen which were uncovered through archaeological research after the devastating 1955 fire.
+Bryggen, the city of Bergen’s historical area, has been ravaged by fires many times throughout history.
 This photo inside the museum shows how a series of foundations, layers of ashes and remains of buildings and streets were built with more wood and sand, one on top of the other, after each of the many fires that took place in Bryggen thus raising the town up each time.
 (July 19, 2022)

 Runic inscriptions on pieces of wood show bits of gossip, poems, declarations of love, business and a variety of other messages found in Bryggen, the historical area of Bergen.
 These were uncovered through archaeological research after the devastating 1955 fire and can be seen at the Bryggen Museum.
 The runic alphabet, also called futhark, is a writing system of uncertain origin used by Germanic peoples of northern Europe, Britain, Scandinavia, and Iceland from about the 3rd century to the 16th or 17th century.
 A knife and a wooden stick are all that was needed to carve humble messages that were read and then discarded.
 (July 19, 2022)